gitkraken/gitlens-docs/gitlens/gitlens-trials.md

 ## Trials

-Both GitKraken Client and GitLens offer 7-day trials of Pro.
+Both GitLens and [GitKraken Client](https://help.gitkraken.com/gitkraken-client/gitkraken-client-home/) offer 7-day trials of Pro.
 You can initiate these trials by logging into the corresponding app with a GitKraken account for the first time.
 Each trial is separate, so starting a 7-day trial with your GitKraken account in one app does not start it for the other.

 ***